thomaspinckney3/cs4501/Project2.md

 using Django 1.8.8 which is not the latest version on the Django website.
 Make sure you're looking at the correct version!

 A note on code layout.
-I prefer to have my projects laid out like
-this:
+It should look something like this.
+This is generated using the standard Django `startproject`, `startapp` commands.

 	stuff/
 	├── manage.py
+	├── myapp
+	│   ├── __init__.py
+	│   ├── admin.py
+	│   ├── migrations
+	│   │   └── __init__.py
+	│   ├── models.py
+	│   ├── tests.py
+	│   └── views.py
 	└── stuff
 	    ├── __init__.py
-	    ├── main.py
-	    ├── models.py
 	    ├── settings.py
-	    ├── templates
-	    │   └── start.html
 	    ├── urls.py
 	    └── wsgi.py

-This is different the defualt Django layout that is created if run 'startproject' and then 'startapp'.
-I basically skip the 'startapp' step and just put everything in the same directory.

 It's probably worth your effort to set up the admin interface to make it easy to update your data.
 In the real world you wouldn't do this,